Pentagon chief urges Iraq to stop attacks on bases housing U.S. forces

-BAGHDAD (Reuters) - U.S. Secretary of Defense Mark Esper on Monday urged Iraqi Prime Minister Adel Abdul Mahdi to take steps to prevent bases housing U.S. troops from being shelled, a statement from the premier’s office said.
+WASHINGTON/BAGHDAD (Reuters) - U.S. Defense Secretary Mark Esper said on Monday he spoke with Iraqi Prime Minister Adel Abdul Mahdi amid a spate of attacks on bases housing U.S. forces in Iraq and called on Baghdad to take steps to get the situation under control.

 Rocket strikes targeting Iraqi bases where members of the U.S.-led coalition are also stationed have increased in past weeks with no claim of responsibility from any party.

-However, the U.S. military official said intelligence and forensic analyses of the rockets and launchers pointed to Iranian-backed Shi’ite Muslim militia groups.
+Asked who was behind the recent rocket attacks, Esper said: “My suspicion would be that Iran is behind these attacks, much like they are behind a lot of malign behavior throughout the region, but it is hard to pin down.”

-Esper “expressed his concerns over the shelling of some installations and the necessity to take procedures to stop it,” a statement from Abdul Mahdi’s office quoted the Pentagon chief as saying during a phone call.
+Earlier on Monday, Abdul Mahdi’s office said in a statement that Esper urged the premier to take steps to prevent bases housing U.S. troops from being shelled.

-Abdul Mahdi warned Esper that unilateral action could have negative consequences that will be difficult to control and might jeopardize Iraq’s sovereignty.
+Abdul Mahdi warned Esper that unilateral action could have negative consequences that would be difficult to control and might jeopardize Iraq’s sovereignty.

 Abdul Mahdi resigned last month under pressure from mass anti-government protests.
 He is carrying out his duties in a caretaker capacity.